6br/jbrowse-plugin-hgb/README.md

-# jbrowse-plugin-gwas
+# jbrowse-plugin-hgb

-Plugin for displaying GWAS results such as manhattan plot renderings
+Plugin for displaying long-read alignments by hgb.

 ## Screenshot